MisturaO/alx-higher_level_programming/0x02-python-import_modules/README.md

 ---

-#General Learning Requirement
+# General Learning Requirement
 * All your files should end with a new line
 * The first line of all your files should be exactly #!/usr/bin/python3
 * A README.md file, at the root of the folder of the project, is mandatory
 * Your code should use the pycodestyle (version 2.8.*)
 * All your files must be executable
 * The length of your files will be tested using wc

-#TASKS
+---

+# TASKS

-###0.
-Import a simple function from a simple file
+### 0. Import a simple function from a simple file
 Write a program that imports the function def add(a, b): from the file add_0.py and prints the result of the addition 1 + 2 = 3
 * You have to use print function with string format to display integers
 * You have to assign: